nefarius/ViGEm.github.io/docs/projects/ViGEm/How-to-Install.md

 - Verify again on the Driver Store Explorer if there are no entries left of `vigembus.inf` and if there are no entries left of `(Nefarius) Virtual Gamepad Emulation Bus` on the Device Manager.
 If there are, repeat this section

 And done, no Vigem left anywhere!
 Now it's safe to try re-installing the latest version according to the [installation section](#installation).

-### Vigem issues in HP Omen laptops

-HP's line of Omen gaming laptops come pre-installed with a modified version of the ViGEmBus driver.
-Apps trying to locate the latest ViGEmBus may end up detecting the modified HP driver instead, causing all sorts of issue since it is based on an older version.

-If this is your situation, [follow the guide here](https://github.com/ViGEm/ViGEmBus/issues/99).

 ### Other issues